GiacomoVinchesi/eventsite/README.md

 - Only **Organizers** can create, edit, or delete events and see the list of attendees for the events created by the,.
 - Actions are controlled by Django permissions assigned to groups (`Organizer` and `Attendee`).

+---

+## Pre-populated Database
+There is a pre-populated database containg users (attendees, organizers), events and registrations.
+The users are:

+- ATTENDEES: Leonardo, Giuseppe, Pietro, Stefano
+- ORGANIZERS: Luigi, Mario, Antonio, Marco, Samuele, Paolo

+The password for all the users is: 'qmwneb123'

+The superuser is 'superuser' with password 'qmwneb123'